Drone Industry Summit

 Venue: Fraser’s Restaurant, Kings Park, Perth

-Join us as we tackle topics such as:
+Join us for a full plated breakfast, as we tackle topics such as:

 - Current state of play of the industry in Australia and globally – Mahmood Hussein